 4 Tips to Building Your College Knowledge

-Here are a few tips to keep in mind as you begin to plan for your future:
+Here are 4 tips to keep in mind as you begin to plan for your future:

 - Pay attention when college representatives visit your school or nearby college fairs